Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 Work-Study Programs as a Necessity: The Professional Training Contract

-Like many continuing education students, a work-study program was an absolute necessity for Justine, as it ensured a steady income during her studies.
+Like many Continuing Education trainees, a work-study program was an absolute necessity for Justine, as it ensured a steady income during her training.

 “This bachelor’s degree, just like the DNO, is offered as a work-study program, which fits perfectly with my career path and my needs.
 The fact that the DNO in Montpellier can now be completed as a work-study program over two years naturally motivated my decision to continue on this path.”

-Justine is pursuing her education through a work-study program under a professional training contract.
-Unlike an apprenticeship contract, which focuses more on the initial training of young people, a professional training contract is a work-study arrangement designed to facilitate the entry or re-entry of adults into the workforce by enabling them to earn a recognized qualification while working at a company.
+Justine is pursuing her training through a work-study program under a professional training contract.
+Unlike an apprenticeship contract, which focuses more on the initial training of young people, a professional training contract is a work-study program designed to promote the entry or re-entry of adults into the workforce by enabling them to earn a recognized qualification while working at a company.

 "The course content perfectly meets my expectations.